ltex-plus/ltex-plus/pages/ltex-ls-plus/server-usage.md

 ## Commands

-Some commands are handled by LTeX LS, while others must be handled by the language client.
+Some commands are handled by LTeX+ LS, while others must be handled by the language client.
 This is in contrast to the [LSP specification](https://microsoft.github.io/language-server-protocol/specification), which recommends that the server handles all commands.
 However, handling of some commands by the client is necessary as these commands change the client configuration, which the LSP does not allow server-side.

 All commands are prefixed with `_ltex.` during usage.
 The purpose of the leading underscore is that in some clients, commands are directly exposed to the user of the client (e.g., for assigning keyboard shortcuts), which is not desirable for internal commands that require arguments.
 The leading underscore signals that the commands are internal.